closeio/making.close.com/_posts/2020-10-02-introducting-smart-tooltip-delay-library/index.md

    `instance.getCurrentDelay()` whenever the user attempts to show a tooltip
 1. Whenever a tooltip is shown, call `instance.show()`
 1. Whenever a tooltip is hidden, call `instance.hide()`
-1. Enjoy smart tooltip experience
+1. Enjoy a smart tooltip experience

 You can create a single `SmartTooltipDelay` instance for the entire app or you can create instances for each button toolbar.